Ryouh/Feats-Revisited/Feats.md

 * If you come across a spell in written form, such as a magical spell scroll or a wizard's spellbook, you might be able to add it to your ritual book.
 The spell must be on the spell list for the class you chose, the spell's level can be no higher than half your level (rounded up), and it must have the ritual tag.
 The process of copying the spell into your ritual book takes 2 hours per level of the spell, and costs 50 gp per level.
 The cost represents material components you expend as you experiment with the spell to master it, as well as the fine inks you need to record it.

 \page <div class='pageNumber auto'></div>

+### Shield
+You have learned to use shields

+* You gain proficiency with shields.
+* You can attach a small shield to your arm.
+You no longer need to hold the shield to get it's protection but the shield only provides +1 AC.
+* You can use your shielded arm to cast spells or interact with objects but you can not attack with it.

 ### Shadow touched
 Your exposure to the Shadowfell’s magic has changed you.